jordan-has-uninstalled/Journey-to-Welch/README.md

 # Journey to Welch: A Text-Based Fantasy Adventure Game
 Text-based Adventure Game written using HTML, CSS, and JavaScript.

+To play, download the code as a .zip file, then open 'menu.html' to start the game!

 # Website Appearance and Interface:
 The website will consist of two pages: A title page with the name of the game, a start button, and credits.
 Clicking the start button will take you to the actual game page.
 The game page will consist of a text input box for the player to interact with the game, a submit button to send your commands to the game, and a window that will print the game’s text output.
 There may also be another window to display graphics depending on time.